-For Distance Education decisions the District uses DLTF to advise the Chancellor on issues, policies, and needs of the District and the constituent colleges in the area of technologies needed for teaching via distance education.
-DE technology solutions are centralized at the District level.
-District wide discussions take place in the ITAC committee whose membership consists of faculty representatives, instructional technologists, and Executive Vice Presidents from all three campuses.
-In fall 2014, the campus created a Distance Education Advisory Group that reported to the Executive Vice President.
-This group transitioned to a standing committee effective fall 2015 in order to have on-going assistance to the DE program.
+For distance education decisions the District uses DLTF to advise the chancellor on issues, policies, and needs of the District and the constituent colleges in the area of technologies needed for teaching via distance education143.
+Distance education technology solutions are centralized at the District level.
+District wide discussions take place in the ITAC committee whose membership consists of faculty representatives, instructional technologists, and executive vice presidents from all three campuses.
+In fall 2014, the campus created a Distance Education Advisory Group that reported to the executive vice president.
+This group transitioned to a standing committee effective fall 2015 in order to have on-going assistance to the distance education program.
 As with all standing committees, the goal is to ensure the membership reflects expertise and inclusion from the campus including faculty, staff, administrators and students.

-In order to evaluate how effectively the institution meets the technological needs of groups on campus, including those of DE, the institution relies on several measures.
-Through the program planning process, groups who have identified and received technology requests are asked to explain how the item has been used and what results the program is seeing from the use of the item.
-Various surveys are conducted of different constituent groups through the Campus Business Services Survey and the District Survey.
-The Office of Instructional Technology collects feedback about campus wide technology from faculty and staff.
-There is an IT help desk system by which a person can submit a ticket for problems encountered in the use of IT equipment.
+In order to evaluate how effectively the institution meets the technological needs of groups on campus, including those of distance education, the institution relies on several measures.
+Through the program planning process, groups who have identified and received technology requests are asked to explain how the item has been used and what results the program is seeing from the use of the item 144.
+Various surveys are conducted of different constituent groups through the Campus Business Services Survey and the District survey 145.
+The office of instructional technology collects feedback about campus wide technology from faculty and staff.
+There is an IT help desk system by which a person can submit a ticket for problems encountered in the use of IT equipment 146.
 Critical and emergency requests have a response time of fifteen minutes.
 Urgent requests have a response time of an hour.
-Normal priority requests have a response time of approximately 4 hours and low requests have a 1 day response time.
-The District continually reviews the DE and portal system statistics to ensure that servers are adequately sized for their role.
+Normal priority requests have a response time of approximately 4 hours and low requests have a 1 day response time 147.
+The District continually reviews the distance education and portal system statistics to ensure that servers are adequately sized for their role.
 If servers are being heavily stressed, additional or larger servers are added.

 There are many features of the technological infrastructure that support reliability, disaster recovery, privacy and security, the servers and storage used for distance education are adequately sized to handle the peak traffic that occurs the week prior to the start of the semester as well as the first week of the semester.
-The organization uses five portal servers that act as the front end for the my.vcccd.edu portal.
-The current distance learning system in use is Desire2Learn (D2L) and is hosted at locally
+The organization uses five portal servers that act as the front end for the my.vcccd.edu need screen shot of TracDat on this

-&lt;sup>125 Strategic Technology Plan pg.
+143 Strategic Technology Plan pg.
 24